-- 1) If existing electrical cables or boxes do not conform to the standards in 2.6.1 New Construction, the Design Authority must consider the attachment of the roof system above the electrical system, and the requirements set out in 3 SECURING the ROOF ASSEMBLY. - 2) The Design Authority should - specify protection of existing electrical cables and boxes (a 5 mm (3/16") steel plate may be used to minimize the possibility of fastener penetration and cutter damage). - 2) provide the building owner with detailed as-built drawings that accurately map the location of electrical cables and boxes.
+- 1) If existing electrical cables or boxes do not conform to the standards in 2.6.1 New Construction, the Design Authority must consider the attachment of the roof system above the electrical system, and the requirements set out in 3 SECURING the ROOF ASSEMBLY. - 2) The Design Authority should - 1) specify protection of existing electrical cables and boxes (a 5 mm (3/16")) steel plate may be used to minimize the possibility of fastener penetration and cutter damage, but it should be understood that protection plates may interfere with mechanical fasteners used to secure the roof system against wind uplift, even for future replacement roofing). - 2) provide the building owner with detailed as-built drawings that accurately map the location of electrical cables and boxes.